defold/doc/docs/en/tutorials/grading.md

     }
     ```

-9. Modify the fragment shader program.
-Instead of setting `gl_FragColor` to the sampled color directly, let's try a simple color manipulation to make sure everything works as expected:
+9. In the fragment shader program, instead of setting `gl_FragColor` to the sampled color value directly, let's perform a simple color manipulation.
+We do this mainly to make sure everything works as expected so far:

     ```glsl
     // grade.fp